Connect with others who understand.

 • Laser therapy — Shining an intense light to destroy warts or abnormal cells

-Also, consider that skin injuries can trigger psoriasis.
-If your body interprets a cold knife cone biopsy or other HPV treatment as an injury, a psoriatic flare may follow.
+Also, keep in mind that skin injuries can trigger psoriasis.
+If your body sees a cold knife cone biopsy or other HPV treatment as an injury, it could cause a psoriatic flare-up.
 Ask your doctor about potential side effects before starting treatment.

-Due to the prevalence of HPV and psoriasis, if you have both conditions, you are not alone.
-Although there may be an initial adjustment period, you can enjoy life with psoriasis and HPV.
-For questions about risk factors, symptoms, or treatments, schedule an appointment with your health care provider.
-To connect with others who understand what you are going through, join a support group or post on MyPsoriasisTeam.
+Due to the prevalence of HPV and psoriasis, if you have both conditions, you’re not alone.
+It may take some time to adjust, but many people live full, healthy lives with psoriasis and HPV.
+If you have questions about risk factors, symptoms, or treatments, schedule an appointment with your healthcare provider.
+Everyone’s body is different, so your doctor can help you find the best plan for your needs.

 All updates must be accompanied by text or a picture.